David P. Anderson

 Comments and reviewsSites like Amazon and Hotels.com let users write reviews of items.
 This is a popular feature; people like to express their opinions to the world.
 I find reviews quite valuable in many cases.
 Reviews may provide implicit ratings: Natural-language AI techniques can tell whether a review is good, bad, or indifferent.
 Sites may let users rate reviews; for example, Amazon has "Helpful" and "Report" buttons.
 Reviews, and ratings of reviews, could be used in various ways.
 Reviews can be used for 'social linkage' discovery features: E.g. when I read a review of an item I can look at other reviews by the same person, perhaps of items I already know about.
 That gives me some idea of whether I trust the reviewer.

 I know about collaborative filtering because in the 1990s I used it to develop web sites that recommended movies and music.
-Collaborative filtering isn't widely used today.
+I don't think collaborative filtering is widely used today.
 Netflix created a big ruckus about improving algorithms, but I'm not sure they actually use them.
-The Music Preference ServiceMusic apps could collect ratings in various ways:
+The Music Preference ServiceMusic platforms can collect the various types of data listed above.
+In particular, they could collect ratings in various ways:

-BTW, in the very early days of Amazon, I approached Jeff Bezos about using this approach to combine movie ratings (from my movie-recommendation web site, rare.com) with his book ratings.
-He liked this idea but didn't pursue it.
-The MPS APIThe Music Preference Service provides a web-based API.
+BTW, in the very early days of Amazon, I proposed to Jeff Bezos that we use this approach to combine movie ratings (from my movie-recommendation web site, rare.com) with his book ratings.
+He liked this idea but didn't pursue it; instead he offered me a job, which I declined.
+The MPS APIThe Music Preference Service would provide a web-based API.

 result = predict(user, item, purpose) user identifies a user. item identifies an item of some type (composition, recording, concert, venue, person). purpose describes the user's proposed use of the item: to play it, to hear a streamed recording, to hear a live performance, etc. result is the pair of the predicted rating (0..1) and the confidence in that prediction (0..1).
 Or it could be a confidence interval.